zombocom/rack-timeout/README.markdown

 ```

-rack-timeout's logging is implemented using an observer; see `Rack::Timeout::StageChangeLoggingObserver` in logger.rb for the implementation.
+rack-timeout's logging is implemented using an observer; see `Rack::Timeout::StateChangeLoggingObserver` in logger.rb for the implementation.

 Custom observers might be used to do cleanup, store statistics on request length, timeouts, etc., and potentially do performance tuning on the fly.